-Advice about diagnosis and treatment is available from the National Hansen’s Disease Program in Baton Rouge, LA (1-800-642-2477) or the US Health Resources and Services Administration at HRSA.
-Standard regimens recommended by the WHO differ somewhat from those used in the US.
+Advice about diagnosis and treatment is available from the US Health Resources and Services Administration's National Hansen’s Disease (Leprosy) Program (or call 1-800-642-2477).
+Standard regimens recommended by the World Health Organization (WHO) differ somewhat from those used in the US (see the WHO's 2018 guidelines for the diagnosis, treatment and prevention of leprosy).

 The standard WHO regimen includes dapsone, rifampin, and clofazimine.
 WHO provides these drugs free for all leprosy patients throughout the world.
 Adults take rifampin 600 mg orally once/month and clofazimine 300 mg orally once/month under a health care practitioner’s supervision and dapsone 100 mg orally once/day plus clofazimine 50 mg orally once/day without supervision.
-This regimen is continued for 12 mo.
+This regimen is continued for 12 months.

-In the US, the regimen is rifampin 600 mg po once/day, dapsone 100 mg po once/day, and clofazimine 50 mg po once/day for 24 mo.
+In the US, the regimen is rifampin 600 mg orally once/day, dapsone 100 mg orally once/day, and clofazimine 50 mg orally once/day for 24 months.

 In the standard WHO regimen, patients take rifampin 600 mg orally once/month with supervision and dapsone 100 mg orally once/day without supervision for 6 months.

-In the US, the regimen is rifampin 600 mg po once/day and dapsone 100 mg po once/day for 12 mo.
+In the US, the regimen is rifampin 600 mg orally once/day and dapsone 100 mg orally once/day for 12 months.

 Dapsone is relatively inexpensive and generally safe to use.
-Adverse effects include hemolysis and anemia (which are usually mild) and allergic dermatoses (which can be severe); rarely, dapsone syndrome (exfoliative dermatitis, high fever, mononucleosis-like WBC differential) occurs.
+Adverse effects include hemolysis and anemia (which are usually mild) and allergic dermatoses (which can be severe); rarely, dapsone syndrome (exfoliative dermatitis, high fever, mononucleosis-like white blood cell differential) occurs.

 Rifampin, is primarily bactericidal for M. leprae and is even more effective than dapsone.
-However, if given at the recommended US dosage of 600 mg po once/day, it is too expensive for many developing countries, but it is available free from the WHO.
+However, if given at the recommended US dosage of 600 mg orally once/day, it is too expensive for many poorer countries, but it is available free from the WHO.
 Adverse effects include hepatotoxicity, flu-like syndromes, and, rarely, thrombocytopenia and renal failure.

 Patients with type 1 leprosy reactions (except minor skin inflammation) are given prednisone 40 to 60 mg orally once/day initially, followed by low maintenance doses (often as low as 10 to 15 mg once/day) for a few months.
 Minor skin inflammation should not be treated.